itgirlhightech/itgirlhightech/README.md

  - I’m interested in new ways of using technology

- - I’m currently learning about computer science
+ - I’m currently learning about Java

  - I’m looking to collaborate on companies focused on the area and brands seeking development

- - How to reach me: through this page and by email (evy123feitosa@gmail.com)